czhengjuarez/ai-validation/README.md

 # AI Validation Playbook

-A comprehensive web application for creating and managing validation workflows for AI-generated content.
-This tool helps organizations establish clear guidelines for when to verify, consult experts, or avoid using AI-generated content.
+A  web application for creating and managing validation workflows for AI-generated content.
+Should you use AI to do the work is the question we hold to answer with this playbook collection.

+This tool aims to help organizations establish clear guidelines for when to verify, consult experts, or avoid using AI-generated content.

 ## Features